mihaelamj/appledocsucker/Packages/SAMPLE_CODE_PLAN.md

 **✅ Extraction during indexing** (Recommended)

-The `appledocsucker build-index` command should:
+The `cupertino build-index` command should:
 1. Scan `sample-code/*.zip` files
 2. Extract each to `sample-code-extracted/{slug}/` (if not already extracted)
 3. Strip `.git` directories during extraction